-(1) The Strategic Program loan balance includes \$62.7 million and \$21.0 million of loans classified as held-for-sale as of September 30, 2021 and December 31, 2020, respectively.
+(1) The Strategic Program loan balance includes \$21.0 million of loans classified as held-for-sale.

 Allowance for Loan Losses

 We have elected not to adopt Financial Accounting Standards Board Accounting Standards Update No. 2016-13, Financial Instruments - Credit Losses (Topic 326), commonly referred to as the "CECL model."
 We expect that the CECL model will be effective for us in the 2023 calendar year.